prerit2803/Pulse-Bot/DESIGN.md

 	[E1] No broken code is commited on master branch.
   ```
 ```
-Use Case: Create a report with a summary of number of commits per user and their segregation into broken or stable.
+Use Case 3: Create a report with a summary of number of commits per user and their segregation into broken or stable.

 1. Preconditions:
 	Mapping of Slack ID of users to their Github ID must be populated in the bot.